intel/cm-compiler/llvm/docs/Passes.rst

 individual ``alloca`` instructions for each member if possible.
 Then, if possible, it transforms the individual ``alloca`` instructions into nice clean scalar SSA form.

-This combines a simple scalar replacement of aggregates algorithm with the :ref:`mem2reg <passes-mem2reg>` algorithm because they often interact, especially for C++ programs.
-As such, iterating between ``scalarrepl``, then :ref:`mem2reg <passes-mem2reg>` until we run out of things to promote works well.

 .. _passes-sccp: